lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Rubin data rights** are required in order to hold an account in the Rubin Science Platform.
-All scientists and students affiliated with an institution in the US and Chile have data rights, as well as scientists and students who are named as data rights holders by an International In-kind Contribution Program.
+All scientists and students affiliated with an institution in the US and Chile have data rights, as well as the international scientists and students whose names appear on the `list of international data rights holders <https://lsst.org/scientists/international-drh-list>`_.
 For more information about data rights, please refer to the `Rubin Observatory Data Policy <https://docushare.lsst.org/docushare/dsweb/Get/RDO-013>`_.

-| **Use your RSP account!**
+**Use your RSP account!**
-| If you're not sure what to do, choose from one of our :ref:`Delegate-Homepage-Delegate-Activities`.
+If you're not sure what to do, choose one of the :ref:`Delegate-Homepage-Delegate-Activities`.

 .. _Delegate-Homepage-RSP-Accounts: